christensenacademy/christensen-academy/modules/beginning-actionscript/challenges/self-assessment-playhead-variables-instances.md

 1. How would you declare a new String variable named myString then assign it the value "Hello World"?
 1. Give three examples of String literals.
 1. Give three exmaples of Number literals.
+1. How is the equals sign different in programming than it is in math?
 1. How do you use code snippets to make a clickable button?

 ###Solution Video